kalisio/kdk/docs/guides/development/publish.md

 :::

 ::: danger
-The changelog suffers from the following [issue](https://github.com/github-changelog-generator/github-changelog-generator/issues/497) so you might have to edit the generated changelog when pushing on different branches
+The changelog suffers from the following [issue](https://github.com/github-changelog-generator/github-changelog-generator/issues/497) so you might have to edit the generated changelog when pushing on different branches or systematically merge changes to master before generating the changelog so that all issues are closed in Github.
 :::

 ::: warning